No. 5 Georgia knocks off No. 1 Texas 30-15, with Etienne running for 3 TDs

 Georgia quarterback Carson Beck improved to 19-2 as a starter, including a 7-2 mark against ranked teams.
 He was 23 of 41 for 175 yards and finished with three interceptions, though Texas didn’t get anything out of the two he threw in the first quarter.
 The Longhorns had only 38 yards total when trailing 23-0 at halftime.

-Jahdae Barron’s pick and 36-yard return late in the third quarter came after contact with Arian Smith that drew a pass interference penalty.
-Longhorns coach Steve Sarkisian was irate at officials, then went to the far corner of the field where students sit signaling for them to quit throwing things.
+Jahdae Barron’s pick and 36-yard return to the Georgia 9 late in the third quarter came after contact with Arian Smith that drew a pass interference penalty.
+Sarkisian was irate at officials, then went to the far corner of the field where students sit signaling for them to quit throwing things.

 As the debris was being picked up, officials were discussing the play and picked up the flag.
 Two plays later, Ewers threw a 17-yard touchdown to Jaydon Blue to get the Longhorns to 23-15.